 Ultimately, the goal is to offer value without over-extending yourself or your agency.
 Try it out—I bet you’ll be pleasantly surprised!

-Question: What will it take to launch your own Office Hours?
+Question: What will it take to launch your own public Office Hours?